ryxnseamxn/odin-message-board/README.md

 # odin-message-board

-This is my implementation of The Odin Project's message board app hosted at [here](https://message-board-6a538.web.app/messages)
+This is my implementation of The Odin Project's message board app hosted [here](https://message-board-6a538.web.app/messages)

 ## Features